thefelix-commits/pdsnd_github/README.md

 Project created at 31th of January 2021.

 ### Project Title
-Analysis of bikeshare data via python
+Analysis of bikeshare data via python (using python 3.8.5)

 ### Description
 Projekt does an analyis of bikeshare data from the cities of Chicago, New York and Washington.
 Data is prvided in csv files.
 The user is asked to provide city / month which should be analysed and day of the week.
 All month / days can be selected as well.
-Analysis contains top month / days of rental starts.
-Mean and sum of trip durations and basic customer analysis (gender, age).
+Analysis contains top month / days of rental starts (partly Top 5).
+Mean and sum of trip durations and basic customer analysis
+(gender, age).
 Last mentioned data is not avialable to all cities.

 ### Files used